 These will be essential for local councils to seek the funding necessary to build cycle infrastructure.
 Local councils should be required to have their LCWIP in place, and to assess all transport projects for what contribution they can make to delivering the local cycling network, before transport funds are allocated to projects.

 We want to see the goals of the West Midlands Cycling Charter achieved, but that requires actions to be taken now to ensure that cycling is incorporated into the wider transport spend.
 Let's make sure that we do not build anything from now on that requires expensive retrofitting in 5 or 10 years time.

 David Cox, Bike West Midlands Network

-Christopher Lowe, Chair of Push Bikes
+Christopher Lowe, Push Bikes

 Shivaji Shiva, Colmore Row BUG